dannotsys/Hypercubus.Mapping/README.md

 #### No Complex Configurations and Library Bachelor Classes

-Keep it Simple, Silly :wink:
+Keep it Simple, Silly :wink:\
+&nbsp;

 #### Similar or even Faster than Handwritten Code